LamaHamadeh/Pima-Indians-Diabetes-DataSet-UCI/README.md

 This is a standard dataset that has been studied a lot in machine learning literature.
 A good prediction accuracy is 70%-76%.

-In this repository, we study this dataset by using K nearest neighbor classification method
+In this repository, we study this dataset by using K nearest neighbour classification method